aandroulakas/eve-ng-azure/README.md

 ```
 The structure of the directory is very important because this will be used by Ansible to push the QEMU images from your local system to Azure VM (/opt/unetlab/addons/qemu/).

 5. And now the Magic!
-Navigate to `eve-ng-azure/terraform` and execute in order the following:
+Navigate to `eve-ng-azure/terraform` and run the following in order:
 ```bash
 $ terraform init